Landscapes of the Future

 Work published

 The ‘NARG GIS Database’, is a long term geoscientific project conducted by the North Africa Research Group (NARG; http://www.narg.org.uk/).
 It aims at gathering geological features and knowledge generated by former, current, and future NARG members and displaying them on a ‘map’.
 The NARG GIS Database extends from 30°W to 50°E, and from 0°N to 40°N. It currently contains over 50 layers pertaining to geological research and petroleum exploration.
-It is designed and kept up-to-date by NARG members for the NARG sponsors and partners.
+It is designed and kept up-to-date by and for NARG members.

 2 manuscripts in preparation

 The North Africa Research Group (NARG) Morocco team works on multiple integrated regional studies focussed on the eastern Central Atlantic Margin.
-The studies form the base for a large Source to Sink study.
-The project is made possible by the outstanding outcrop quality, well and seismic data offshore supplied by ONHYM and strong collaboration with major E&P companies and local stakeholders.
+The studies form the base for a large Source-to-Sink investigation.
+The project is made possible by the outstanding outcrop quality and by the onshore/offshore well and seismic data supplied by local stakeholders.

-Methods: Geology, Ichnology, Foraminifera, Carbonates, Ammonoidea, Sequence Stratigraphy, Biostratigraphy, Geochronology, Carbon Isotopes, TOC, Provenance, Stratigraphy, Seismic Interpretation, Salt Tectonics, Calcareous Nannofossils
+Methods: Geology, Low-Temperature Thermochronology, Ichnology, Foraminifera, Carbonates, Ammonoidea, Sequence Stratigraphy, Biostratigraphy, Geochronology, Carbon Isotopes, TOC, Provenance, Stratigraphy, Seismic Interpretation, Salt Tectonics, Calcareous Nannofossils

 Syn-depositional Mesozoic siliciclastic pathways on the Moroccan Atlantic margin linked to evaporite mobilisation